BLACKujira/RTF2ModManager/README.md

 # R-Type Final 2 Mod Manager

-This program aims to simplify the *UE4SS* dependency installation, Mod file deployment, management, and uninstallation processes for *R-Type Final 2*, providing players with a ready-to-use Mod experience.
+This program is designed to simplify the installation of UE4SS dependencies, as well as the deployment, management, and removal of Mod files for R-Type Final 2, offering players a plug-and-play Mod experience.

 ![Screenshot_en](Readme/Screenshot_en.png)